Last Updated on January 3, 2023

-How to get smell out of clothes?
-An easy-to-use laundry booster can take all sorts of chemicals out of your clothing!
+Wondering how to get smell out of clothes you picked up at the thrift store?
+An easy-to-use laundry booster can take all sorts of chemicals out of your new and used clothing!

 Thanks to EnviroKlenz for sponsoring this post and giving those of us who want to avoid chemicals an effective tool to get smell out of clothes!